What is the Department of Biosecurity Graduate Program?

 - Having a bachelor's degree or master's degree from a university that has been accepted equivalence by the Higher Education Council,

-- In the last two years, they must have received GRE or GMAT scores for ALES points or succeeded as a result of the science exam proposed by the head of the institute department and created by the board of directors of the institute.
+- In the last two years, they must have received GRE or GMAT scores for ALES points or succeeded as a result of the science exam proposed by the head of the graduate-school department and created by the board of directors of the graduate-school.

 What are the courses learned in the Department of Biosecurity Graduate Program?